rchillyard/Number/README.md

 So, why is relative fuzz usually the best?
 Well consider scaling--multiplying by a constant.
 The relative fuzz doesn't change at all.
-In the following, $$ is a constant factor.
+In the following, $f$ is a constant factor.
 Let's assume that $y=fx$.

 Differentiating, we get,

 $$Δy=fΔx$$

-Dividing both sides by _f_, yields
+Dividing both sides by _y_, yields

 $$\frac{Δy}{y}=\frac{Δx}{x}$$